celinec41/Booking-System/README.md

 ## What I Would Improve With More Time

-With more time, I would add:

 * Admin login
 * Email confirmations
-* Better email and phone validation
 * Separate schedules for each physician
 * Admin controls for adding or removing time slots
-* Search and filtering in the admin dashboard
-* Stronger double-booking protection
-* Unit tests
-* Deployment to a public URL
 * Calendar-style appointment selection

 ## Project Structure